yegcjs/DST_OOD/README.md

 python experiments.py --method SimpleTOD --devices 0 1 2 3 --pretrained gpt2 --train
 ```

-By default, the model checkpoints are save under `${method}/checkpoints/`.
+By default, the model checkpoints are under `${method}/checkpoints/`.

-We also shared our trained checkpoints at xxx(TBD).
+We also share our trained checkpoints at xxx(TBD).

 ## Testing